Theology, Undergraduate (THEO)

 THEO 100 Theological Explorations (4 Credits)

-This course welcome participants to an introductory college exploration of Christian theology, providing a group inquiry into faith, belief, and the religious dimensions of human existence, whether one’s own or that of others.
+This course welcomes participants to an introductory college exploration of Christian theology, providing a group inquiry into faith, belief, and the religious dimensions of human existence, whether one’s own or that of others.
 The course also offers an introduction to the hallmarks of the Benedictine tradition and their grounding in local Benedictine communities.
 Participants also examine examples of religious engagements, discussing how religious beliefs and practices inform people’s social actions.
 They also begin to explore the notion of the “common good,” debating different ideas of what the common good is and contemplating their own roles in communal flourishing.
 Overall this course hones student skills in theological reasoning and in the analysis of texts, of religious engagement, and of the common good through exploring Benedictine Tradition, central themes in the diverse field of Christian theology, and the practices of deep inquiry and personal reflection.

 Prerequisites: None